awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Modifying.md

 For more information, see [https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-parameter-group.html](https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-parameter-group.html)\.

 If changes to the parameter take place *After restart*, reboot every cluster that uses this parameter group\.
-For more information, see [Rebooting a Cluster](Clusters.Rebooting.md)\.
+For more information, see [Rebooting a cluster](Clusters.Rebooting.md)\.

-## Modifying a Parameter Group \(ElastiCache API\)<a name="ParameterGroups.Modifying.API"></a>
+## Modifying a parameter group \(ElastiCache API\)<a name="ParameterGroups.Modifying.API"></a>

 To change a parameter group's parameter values using the ElastiCache API, use the `ModifyCacheParameterGroup` action\.

 **Example**
-To find the name and permitted values of the parameter you want to change, see [Memcached Specific Parameters](ParameterGroups.Memcached.md)
+To find the name and permitted values of the parameter you want to change, see [Memcached specific parameters](ParameterGroups.Memcached.md)
 The following sample code sets the value of two parameters, *chunk\_size* and *chunk\_size\_growth\_fact* on the parameter group `myMem14`\.

 ```